junyuanM/WWW-Rebuttal/G9px.md

 \Delta = cT\left( \left|I\right|+ \left|I^{\prime}\right|\left|C\right| \right) + cT^{\prime}\sum_{1}^{N}\left | \varepsilon_i \right| \left ( 1 + \left |\varepsilon_\text{junk}^t \right |\right) - c\sum_{t}^{N}\left( T- t\right)\left |\varepsilon_\text{junk}^t \right | - c\sum_{t}^{T}\sum_{k_t}^{N}\left | \varepsilon_i \right|
 $$

-When **AgentSafe** is attacked more, there will be more contents in junk memory.
+When **AgentSafe** is attacked more frequently, more data will accumulate in the junk memory.
 Considering that $T^{\prime}$ is much smaller than $T$, the system overhead is reduced compared to normal conditions.
-Alternatively, when most tasks received by the agent are relatively regular (i.e., at a lower security level),a smaller amount of information enters the junk memory, which leads to more efficient memory utilization and lower system costs.
+Alternatively, when most tasks received by the agent are relatively regular (i.e., at a lower security level), a smaller amount of information enters the junk memory, which leads to more efficient memory utilization and lower system costs.
 Therefore, the net cost effectively balances between the increased junk memory content during attacks and the efficiency of the task execution based on the security levels of the information.

 > <font color=FireBrick>**Weakness 3**</font>: I didn't find the value in most of the formal definitions in the paper.

 We found it **necessary to give formula definitions** in the introduction.
 These concepts are common in the graph(LTH [1], Snowflake [2], GPTSwarm [3], OpenGraph [4], DHGR [5]).We believe that the expression of formulas is more convenient for subsequent work and helps readers follow our research.
 At the same time, we agree that the formulas in the introduction are too bloated.
 We have deleted the formulas, but the formulas in the main text are meaningful.

 > <font color=FireBrick>**Weakness 4**</font>: The space in the paper could have been used for topics such as details of the system, or the discussion of system components that is currently in the Appendix

-We have added more details in the methodology, just as in W3, and we have put the extra details in the appendix.
+We have added more details in the methodology, just as in W3, and we have put the extra details in the appendix, such as notation table.

 > <font color=FireBrick>**Weakness 5**</font>: Is ThreatSieve simply authenticating the communication channel between the agents?
 What does its cryptographic verification and authority validation look in practice?
 Is it based on an existing protocol?

-- The conversations between agents are conducted in natural language, while the content of the communication adheres to a more structured format, such as the JSON file specification.
+- The conversations between agents are conducted in natural language, while the content of the communication adheres to a more **structured format**, such as the JSON file specification.

 - Research on multi-agent systems is still in its early stages.
-Experiments are generally carried out under the assumption that identity substitution does not occur; each agent assumes a predefined role, and the communication between agents follows a designed protocol.
+Experiments are generally carried out under the assumption that identity substitution does not occur, with each agent assuming **a predefined role**.

-- Since agents process natural language through LLMs, even if the target agent is explicitly informed via a prompt that the other party is a fake identity, there remains a risk of misjudgment during task processing.
+- Since agents process natural language through LLMs, even if the target agent is explicitly informed via a prompt that the other party is a fake identity, **there remains a risk of misjudgment during task processing**.
 This can be attributed to the positive feedback that erroneous tokens corresponding to fake information can generate within the LLM, leading to misinterpretations[10, 11].

 - To mitigate this risk, in **AgentSafe**, identity is verified by extracting information about the source agent through an API call and a specific program.
 If an incorrect identity is detected, the associated information is immediately treated as "junk information," thus preventing successful attacks that arise from the inherent non-determinism in LLM task processing.